Trioza erytreae: Description

 The adult psyllid is at first pale, but darkens later to a light-brown colour.
 The female is larger than the male and has a sharply pointed abdomen as compared to the male's blunt one.
 It typically adopts a distinctive stance when feeding, with head down sucking sap and body raised at an angle of about 35°.

 Lifecycle

-T. erytreae is confined to host plants in the family Rutaceae.
+Trioza erytreae is confined to host plants in the family Rutaceae.
 It occurs on wild plants such as horsewood and white ironwood, as well as on citrus, especially lemons and limes.
 A female psyllid can lay up to 2000 eggs over the course of a four- to seven-week period.
 Eggs are laid on the margins of new leaf growth and are anchored by short stalks.
 They hatch after 7 to 14 days, and the first-instar nymphs start to feed on the underside of the leaves where they begin to form galls.
 The feeding of a large number of nymphs causes curling of the leaves, distortion of shoots, and even cessation of growth.
 The nymphs moult five times before becoming winged adults.
 The nymphal development stage lasts between 20 and 40 days depending on temperature.